 Things You Should Do Before You Buy a Mattress

 Nothing beats the feeling of finally finding the perfect mattress, but that joy isn’t your final step.
 Before you type in your credit card info and click that “buy” button, you should do a few more things:

 First things first—you want to test the mattress out.
 Come to the store in comfortable clothes and footwear that’s easy to take off.
 Make yourself comfortable, take your time, and don’t fret about the salesperson.
 They should let you test everything out properly.
 Try all sleeping positions, see how you feel.

 If you really don’t have the option to test the mattress, get one with a good return policy or a guaranteed trial period.

 See What Options You Have to Actually Get It into Your Home

-As you’re looking for the best mattress for back pain, our reviews won’t matter much if you pull a muscle getting it into your bedroom.
+Getting a top-rated mattress for back pain won’t matter much if you pull a muscle getting it into your bedroom.
 A good company will likely offer employees, a delivery service, or some kind of wheeled box to allow you to get it into your home as easily as possible.

 Always Inspect the Mattress

-Don’t be a pushover—inspect the mattress when it’s delivered.
+Be sure to inspect the mattress when it’s delivered.
 See if it has any stains or damage, and check that it has the right materials.
-If you do accept the mattress and get it set up in your home, call customer service if there are any issues with it.
+If you accept the mattress and get it set up in your home, call customer service if there are any issues.
 Take photos or a video for proof.